ISO 5009 – Identifying organisational roles

-In 2022 the organization came out with a new standard, ISO 5009: to recognize official organizational roles in a business entity with digital IDs, which can be used to authenticate the identity of authorized representatives for meeting the KYC and related regulatory requirements of business transactions.
+In 2022, the organisation developed a new standard, ISO 5009, to recognise official organisational roles in a business entity with digital IDs, which can authenticate the identity of authorised representatives for meeting the KYC and related regulatory requirements of business transactions.

 The Global Legal Entity Identifier Foundation (GLEIF) first proposed the idea of ISO 5009, intending to bring clarity and structure to the information in the two LEI-based digital tools.

 The standard, ISO 5009, is used to verify the identity and position of individuals representing an organisation (like a business or company) and is intended for inclusion in current and future digital assets.
 This will be achieved through the global uniformity of two digital assets under the Legal Entity Identifier (LEI) digital ID umbrella: verified LEI (vLEI) and digital certificates embedded with LEIs.